 Action:

-The lawyer should attend treatment, placement and administrative hearings involving the parent and child as needed.
+The parent’s lawyer should attend treatment, placement and administrative hearings involving the parent client and child as needed.

 Action:

-The parent’s lawyer should determine whether obtaining independent evaluations or assessments of the client is needed for the investigation of the case.
+The parent’s lawyer should determine whether obtaining independent evaluations or assessments of the parent client is needed for the investigation of the case.

 Action:

-A parent’s lawyer should research and review relevant statutes and case law to identify defenses and legal arguments to support the parent’s case.
+The parent’s lawyer should research and review relevant statutes and case law to identify defenses and legal arguments to support the parent client’s case.

 Commentary:

 If possible, the parent’s lawyer should work with a team that includes social workers and investigators who can meet with parents and assist in investigating the underlying issues that arise as the case proceeds.
-If not possible, the lawyer is still responsible for gaining all pertinent case information, being mindful of not making himself or herself a witness.
+If not possible, the parent’s lawyer is still responsible for gaining all pertinent case information, being mindful of not making himself or herself a witness.

 A thorough investigation is an essential element of preparation.
 The parent’s lawyer cannot rely solely on what the agency caseworker reports about the parent.
-Rather, the lawyer should review the agency file; meet with the parent as soon as possible and thoroughly interview the parent for information pertaining to the issues; and contact and interview any potential witnesses, including, but not limited to service providers who work with the parent and or the parent’s child or family, relatives who can discuss the parent’s care of the child(ren), community supports such as clergy, neighbors, child care providers, the child(ren)’s teacher or other natural supports who can clarify information relevant to the case.
+Rather, the parent’s lawyer should review the agency file; meet with the parent client as soon as possible and thoroughly interview the parent for information pertaining to the issues; and contact and interview any potential witnesses, including, but not limited to service providers who work with the parent client and or the parent client’s child or family, relatives who can discuss the parent client’s care of the child(ren), community supports such as clergy, neighbors, child care providers, the child(ren)’s teacher or other natural supports who can clarify information relevant to the case.

-The parent’s lawyer should counsel the parent well before each hearing, in time to use parent information for the case investigation.
+The parent’s lawyer should counsel the parent client well before each hearing, in time to use parent information for the case investigation.

 Action:

-The parent’s lawyer should meet with the parent regularly throughout the case.
+The parent’s lawyer should meet with the parent client regularly throughout the case.
 The meetings should occur well before any hearings, not at the courthouse just minutes before the case is called before the judge.
-The lawyer should ask the parent questions to obtain information to prepare the case and strive to create a comfortable environment so the parent can ask the lawyer questions.
-The lawyer should use these meetings to prepare for court as well as to counsel the parent concerning issues that arise during the course of the case.
-Information obtained from the parent should be used to propel the investigation.
-The lawyer should work collaboratively with the parent to ascertain independent sources to corroborate the parent’s information.
+The parent’s lawyer should ask the parent client questions to obtain information to prepare the case and strive to create a comfortable environment so the parent client can ask his or her lawyer questions.
+The parent’s lawyer should use these meetings to prepare for court as well as to counsel the parent client concerning issues that arise during the course of the case.
+Information obtained from the parent client should be used to propel the investigation.
+The parent’s lawyer should work collaboratively with the parent client to ascertain independent sources to corroborate the parent client’s information.

 Commentary:

-Often, the parent is the best source of information for the lawyer and the lawyer should set aside time to obtain that information.
-Since the interview may involve disclosure of sensitive or painful information, the lawyer should explain lawyer-parent confidentiality to the parent.
-The lawyer may need to work hard to gain the parent’s trust, but if a trusting relationship can be developed, the lawyer will be a better advocate for the parent.
-The investigation will be more effective if guided by the parent, as the parent generally knows firsthand what occurred in the case.
+Often, the parent client is the best source of information for the parent’s lawyer and he or she should set aside time to obtain that information.
+Since the interview may involve disclosure of sensitive or painful information, the parent’s lawyer should explain lawyer-client confidentiality to the parent client.
+The parent’s lawyer may need to work hard to gain the parent client’s trust, but if a trusting relationship can be developed, the parent’s lawyer will be a better advocate for the parent client.
+The investigation will be more effective if guided by the parent client, as the parent client generally knows firsthand what occurred in the case.

-The parent’s lawyer should review the child welfare agency case file.
+The parent’s lawyer should review the child client’s welfare agency case file.

 Action: